-- 2. Connect the composite asset strip(s) to the PX3 device via a standard network patch cable (CAT5e or higher). - a.
-Connect one end of the cable to the RJ-45 port labeled "Input" on the composite asset strip. - For a composite asset strip chain, connect the cable to the "Input" port of the first asset strip. - Connect the other end of the cable to the FEATURE port on the PX3 device.

-- Affix an asset tag to the IT device.
+- c.
+Repeat the same steps to connect more composite asset strips.
+See Daisy-Chain Limitations of Composite Asset Strips (on page 78) for the maximum number of composite asset strips supported per chain. - 2.
+Connect the composite asset strip(s) to the PX3 device via a standard network patch cable (CAT5e or higher). - a.
+Connect one end of the cable to the RJ-45 port labeled "Input" on the composite asset strip. - For a composite asset strip chain, connect the cable to the "Input" port of the first asset strip. - b.
+Connect the other end of the cable to the FEATURE port on the PX3 device. - Affix an asset tag to the IT device.
 Then connect this asset tag to the composite asset strip by plugging the tag connector into the tag port on the composite asset strip.
-For details, see Connecting Regular Asset Stripsto PX3 (on page 70). - 4.
+For details, see Connecting Regular Asset Stripsto PX3 (on page 71). - 4.
 (Optional) For a chain, it is highly recommended using the cable ties to help hold the weight of all connecting cables.